-Meaning of P0339 engine trouble code is : P0339 if your catalytic convertor fails completely, you eventually won't be able to keep the car running.
+Meaning of P0339 engine trouble code is a kind of powertrain trouble code and P0339 if your catalytic convertor fails completely, you eventually won't be able to keep the car running.
 Your gas mileage will also be terrible, so you should try and fix it as soon as you can.
-Unfortunately, the average replacement cost is around $2,000 and you can't do it yourself unless you're an experienced mechanic.
+Unfortunately, the average replacement cost is around $2,140 and you can't do it yourself unless you're an experienced mechanic.

 P0339 Possible Solution:

 The crankshaft sensor signals the fuel injection computer or the ignition control when the cylinders are firing.
 This causes the ignition coil to provide a spark and the injector to inject fuel into each cylinder at the right time.If either sensor isn't working correctly, the car will run rough and the engine will be less efficient.
 In later car models, the car's computer can usually keep the vehicle running, but the engine warning light on the dashboard goes on to warn the driver.

 |OBD-II Diagnostic Powertrain (P) Trouble Code For Engine||Intake Valve Control Solenoid Circuit Low||Throttle/Pedal Position Sensor/Switch A Circuit Intermittent||Injection Pump Fuel Metering Control 'A' High (Cam/Rotor/Injector)||Reverse Input Circuit|

 The catalytic converter has an oxygen sensor in front and behind it.
 When the vehicle is warm and running in closed loop mode, the upstream oxygen sensor waveform reading should fluctuate.